 Reasonable force may be used, when necessary, for the protection of a student or others and property.
-The District prohibits confining a student in an unattended, locked space except for an emergency situation while awaiting the arrival of law enforcement personnel.
+The District limits the use of seclusion or restraint to situations or conditions in which there is imminent danger of physical harm to self or others.